maxtkc/mos-herb-site/work_w_me.md

   content = follow_up
 %}

+#### Low-income herbal consults
+I offer one $10 initial consultation and one $5 follow-up per month.
+These are available first come, first served, and are for clients who cannot afford my full prices.
+You can request one of these sessions by writing "$10/$5 consult" in the "notes" section of the scheduler above.
+I cannot offer sliding scale herbs since I don't use my own apothecary (see below).

 #### Cost of herbs

 Herbs can cost anywhere from \$50-\$200 per month.
-You are welcome to source your herbs anywhere and I can support you in using foods or lower-cost remedies to work within your budget.
+You are welcome to source your herbs anywhere and I can support you in using foods and lower-cost remedies to work within your budget.
 I primarily use [Heart Hand Lands apothecary](https://hearthandland.com/) for my clients’ formulas because they source quality, sustainable, relatively affordable herbs.
 I do not receive any income from the sale of herbs.